robertgenetti/robertgenetti.github.io/_projects/sp500rating.md

 link: "https://public.tableau.com/views/SP500StockScreener/screener?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link"
 ---

- Learning to invest is difficult to say the least, but with the right analytical tools and with enough practice it can be done.
-Having fun while learning is always the goal when picking up new skills.
-And learning financial analysis is not different.
-Necessity is the mother of invention and this project is a necessary step on the road to a better understanding of the basics.
+ Learning to invest is a great skill to have, but can be a bit intimidating for the uninitiated.
+Having on hand the necessary analytical tools can make all the difference.
+Being better prepared when financial shift in the market occur and responding in kind is essential.
+Using a stock screener is one of those necessary tools and will make cross comparison much easier and faster, saving time and money when looking for the next investment opportunity.

 ### Goal
 This project aims to improve financial statement learning for beginner investors and provide a basic understanding of common financial ratio analysis.